CW and Keys, Oscillators & Clubs

 3/26/2024 - Paul's Memory and Learning Morse Code I decided to write down my memory issues I have and how it relates to me learning Morse Code.

 5/2/24 update - I look forward to not having to concentrate so hard to do good on QSO practice.
-It's hard on the brain to continuously concentrate without tiring, but I can usually do a couple QSO’s and push for more as my brain shuts down.
+It's hard on the brain to continuously concentrate without tiring, but I can usually do a couple QSO’s and push for more then my brain shuts down.

 ~MY DETAILED STUDY PAGES~